The Cherenkov Telescope Array

 Development of fast (GHz) readout electronics

-Application of mirror measurements techniques
+Application of mirror measurement techniques

 Development of data analysis software